gomgoma/2023-BigDataVisualization/README.md

 * Election_results_province_map.ipynb: This creates a map of the Catalan provinces showing the election results.
 * Elections_result_Barcelona_MAP.ipynb: This creates a map of Barcelona's districts showing the election results.
 * Income_map_Barcelona.ipynb: This creates a map of Barcelona's districts showing the average income per household.
-* Income_map_Catalonia.ipynb: This creates a map of Catalan municipalities, counties and provinces showing the average income per household.
+* Income_map_Catalonia.ipynb: This creates a map of Catalan municipalities, counties and provinces showing the average net income per person.
 * Election_Results_by_Census&Unenployement.ipynb: This creates two scatter plots relating the votes to Catalanist/Non-Catalanist parties respect to the census and then respect to the unenployement rate.
 * ForeignersByProvince.ipynb: This creates a map of Barcelona's districts that shows which the concentration of foreigners residency across the districts
 * Participation_results_county_map.ipynb: This creates a map of the Catalan counties showing the participation results.